scilus/dmri-explorer/contributing.md

 Classes should be defined in header files.
 Instead of setting default values in the header files, do so in the constructor.
 Whenever possible, initialize member variables in [member initializer lists](https://en.cppreference.com/w/cpp/language/constructor).

 __Class access modifiers__

 Always use the most restrictive access modifier possible for class members and functions.
 Always prefer getters and setters to `friend` classes, or public class members.
-Use `struct` for classes containing only public members.

 __Curly braces__

 Always put curly braces on their own line.
 Always use curly braces, even for oneline `if` and `for` statements.

+__Pointers and reference__

+When declaring pointers (`*`) and reference (`&`) arguments, put the appropriate symbol right next to the type.
+For example, prefer `const type* myArg` to `const type *myArg`.

 __Documentation__

 Please write documentation in header files using the [doxygen](https://www.doxygen.nl/index.html) standard.
-A doxyfile is available for generating the doxygen documentation locally.
+A `doxyfile` is available for generating the doxygen documentation locally.

 ### `GLSL` Shaders